arichnad/retirement-simulator/README.md

 * Rebalancing happens yearly.

+* Uses a hard-coded expense ratio of 0.1%/year.

 * This above example states you want retirement money to last 33 years or longera.

 * The example also states you want to want to take out 4 % of your starting balance [adjusted for inflation](https://en.wikipedia.org/wiki/Consumer_price_index).